HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Additional tests on the network

 \subsection{Tests on the network architecture}

-Beyond our general tests on the network architecture described in Sec.~\ref{sec:network}, we further tested the possibility to split the network into multiple branches after flattening and before the FC layers as sketched in Fig.~\ref{fig:multibranch}.
-Each branch then consists of $n$ FC layers, which can also be just one, and predicts only specific parameters.
-This allows to optimize the weights of the different branches specifically for the specific parameters of that branch.
-The input of the first FC layer in each branch is the full flattened data cube obtained after the pooling, i.e. the same for each branch.
-Here we considered three versions visualized in Fig.~\ref{fig:multibranch}, although others are possible as well.
-In version 1 we split the network into two branches, each predicting 7 values, one branch for the median values $\vec{\eta}$ and one branch predicting the uncertainties $\vec{\sigma}$.
-In version 2 we split the network into 7 branches, each predicting the median and uncertainty for one parameter.
+Beyond our general tests on the network architecture described in Sect.~\ref{sec:network}, we further tested the possibility to split the network into multiple branches after flattening and before the FC layers as sketched in Fig.~\ref{fig:multibranch}.
+Each branch then consists of $n$ FC layers, which can also mean just one, and predicts only specific parameters.
+This allows us to optimize the weights of the different branches for the specific parameters of that branch.
+The input of the first FC layer in each branch is the full flattened data cube obtained after the pooling, which is the same for each branch.
+Here we considered three versions visualized in Fig.~\ref{fig:multibranch}, although others are possible.
+In version 1, we split the network into two branches, each predicting seven values: one branch for the median values $\vec{\eta}$ and one branch predicting the uncertainties $\vec{\sigma}$.
+In version 2, we split the network into seven branches, each predicting the median and uncertainty for one parameter.
 The third considered option includes 14 branches, where each branch predicts just one value.
-Since we did not find an improvement through these tests, we do not further explore the splitting into multiple branches.
-This might be because the parameters have shared information and are degenerated such that a single branch is helpful especially for the uncertainty prediction.
-However, even though the multiple branches were not helpful to obtain better performance compared to an architecture with just a single branch of FC layers, they could be helpful when trying to tune the errors through the dropout rate as suggested by \citet{levasseur17} as one can adopt a specific dropout rate for each branch.
+As we did not find an improvement through these tests, we do not further explore the splitting into multiple branches.
+This might be because the parameters have shared information and are degenerate, such that a single branch is helpful especially for the uncertainty prediction.
+However, even though the multiple branches were not helpful in obtaining improved performance compared to an architecture with just a single branch of FC layers, they could be helpful when trying to tune the errors through the dropout rate as suggested by \citet{levasseur17}, as one can adopt a specific dropout rate for each branch.
 This would allow an individual tuning for each parameter.